In this video I’m going to share all the methods you can use to spy on your competitors’ Facebook ads.

 Look for a Facebook pixel

 Another way to spy on your competitors’ ads is to head over to their website and see whether or not they have the Facebook Pixel installed.
+(If you want to know how to set up your own Facebook pixel there’s a blog all about that here).

 If they do we know that they’re advertising on Facebook now or they’ve advertised on Facebook in the past.
 Otherwise they wouldn’t have the tracking in place there.